hoverkraft-tech/public-docs/application/docs/methodology/golden-paths/application/index.md

 # Application Repository

 Create a production-ready application repository using the current Hoverkraft application pattern: containerized app (any stack) and Helm chart.
 The base steps are VCS/platform-agnostic.
 A GitHub Actions implementation is provided as an optional track; swap it for your preferred CI/CD platform while keeping the repository structure and Docker/Helm flow.
 The examples use a Node/Astro app, but you can swap the runtime and build commands while keeping the same structure.
+For multi-application repositories (for example `application/backend`, `application/frontend` or `application/microservice-*`), repeat the same pattern per service: each service gets its own app folder and Dockerfile targets, while an umbrella Helm chart wires the services together under one release.

 ## Tutorial Pages